Aciole-David/easyengine/README.md

 - Click in Avada -> Theme Options -> Import/Export -> Import Contents from File
 - Copy configs from paradb_options_backup_27-05-2019.json
-- Click in Save Changes
+- Click in Import and Save Changes